Anarkkie/Classic-UI-Launcher-for-The-Sims-Legacy-Collection/README.md

      **OR**
    - Copy its contents directly into your **The Sims Legacy** folder.
 3. **Whitelist**
-   - **Recommended**: Whitelist the folder where you put Classic UI Launcher, plus The Sims install folder, to avoid antivirus flags.
+   - **Recommended**: Whitelist the folder where you put Classic UI Launcher, plus The Sims Legacy install folder, to avoid antivirus flags.
 4. **Run Setup**
-   - Double-click **`Classic UI Launcher Setup.exe`**, choose a resolution, and create shortcuts if desired.
+   - Double-click **`Classic UI Launcher Setup.exe`**, follow prompts and choose a resolution.
 5. **Done**
    - Launch via **Classic UI Launcher** shortcut or **`Classic UI Launcher.exe`**.
 No further config needed unless you change monitors or move files.